Reds (film): Music

 The film introduced the song "Goodbye for Now", written by Stephen Sondheim, recorded by Jean-Pierre Rampal and Claude Bolling.
 The song was later recorded by Barbra Streisand for The Movie Album (2003).

 Reception

-Released on December 4, 1981, Reds opened to critical acclaim.
+Released on December 4, 1981, Reds opened to widespread critical acclaim.
 Despite its political subject matter and limited promotion by Beatty, the film became the 13th-highest-grossing picture of 1981, grossing $40 million in U.S. box office revenues, a figure that does not include the film's foreign box office revenues or its substantial subsequent earnings in home video, worldwide broadcast and cable television, and subscription television and streaming services.
 Beatty later remarked that the film "made a little money" in box office returns.
 During the film's second and third weekends, there were concerns that it would become a massive flop like Heaven's Gate, but it performed more strongly over the next month.
 The film was screened at the White House for President Ronald Reagan.